2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 The launch will be from launch pad SLC-41.

-NET November, 2024 – Space Launch System, Exploration Mission 2 (EM-2) Artemis 2
+September 2025 (no earlier than) Space Launch System, Exploration Mission 2 (EM-2) Artemis 2

 The 2nd launch of the new Space Launch System (SLS) heavy-lift rocket will take four astronauts aboard an Orion capsule on a flyby journey around the moon.
 This will be the first time astronauts have flown beyond low-earth orbit since the last Apollo 17 mission in 1972, over 50 years ago.

-In April 2023, NASA announced the names of the four-person crew and as expected they consist of three NASA astronauts and one Canadian astronaut:
+In April 2023, NASA announced the names of the four-person crew, and as expected, they consist of three NASA astronauts and one Canadian astronaut:

 • Commander — Reid Wiseman (NASA)